Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Correlation Analysis

-\paragraph{Results} Table~\ref{tab:spearman_metrics} shows that \emph{\emph{\Ratio} consistently exhibits strong correlation with post-training reasoning performance across all student models}, achieving an average Spearman correlation of 0.86 and outperforming all alternative metrics.
+\paragraph{Results} Table~\ref{tab:spearman_metrics} shows that \emph{\RatioShortNew consistently exhibits strong correlation with post-training reasoning performance across all student models}, achieving an average Spearman correlation of 0.86 and outperforming all alternative metrics.
 These results indicate the effectiveness and practical value of \RatioShort.
-In contrast, surprisal-based and rank-based metrics alone yield substantially weaker correlations (at most 0.59), highlighting the importance of capturing both informativeness and alignment through the rank-surprisal ratio.
+In contrast, surprisal-based and rank-based metrics alone yield substantially weaker correlations (at most 0.59).
+Analysis (e.g., \S~\ref{subsec:metric_lim}) suggests that they tend to emphasize high-likelihood trajectories while insufficiently capturing informativeness.
+This highlights the importance of jointly modeling informativeness and alignment via the rank-surprisal ratio.